mtodisco10/data-golf/README.md

   <img width="200" height="200" src="https://datagolf.com/static/dg_logo.png">
 </p>

-# Professional Golfer Strokes Gained Predictor
+# Pro Golfer Strokes Gained Predictor

 ## Aims of the Project
 Using [Data Golf's](https://datagolf.com/) robust API, the goal of this project is to extract historical round scoring data and build a model to accurately predict the **total strokes gained** for golfers participating in an upcoming event.